-The Mountaineer Emergency Fund assists App State students who are facing financial challenges that are significant barriers to academic success.
-Students who encounter an unforeseen financial emergency or urgent situation that places a student in significant financial hardship that would prevent them from continuing their App State education may apply for short term, emergency assistance.
+The Mountaineer Emergency Fund assists App State students who encounter an unforeseen financial emergency that places a student in significant financial hardship that would prevent them from continuing their App State education.
+Students may apply for short term, emergency assistance.

-This funding is not intended to replace or supplement existing financial aid and does not have to be repaid.
+This funding is not intended to replace or supplement existing financial aid.
 Students who have exhausted all other resources may apply for funds.
 This is not a loan and does not have to be repaid.

 The fund is made possible because of the generosity of donors committed to helping App State students in need, achieve their educational goals.

 - Be a currently enrolled student at App State.

 - Have a financial hardship resulting from an emergency, accident, or other unplanned event that potentially inhibits or threatens their ability to successfully complete the current semester.